ozfortress/ozfortress_docs/docs/faq/demo_requests.md

 - Match Dispute resolution
     - In most if not all cases, we will use SourceTV (STV) demo files to do this, or player steams/logs, before requesting POV demo files.
 - Anti-Cheat Demo Request
-    - Received a message from the Head of Anti-Cheat or General Head Administrator?
+    - Received a message from the Head of Anti-Cheat or League Director?
 Don't fret, this can happen for a number of reasons.
 Please note however, the same *Demo Fulfilment Guidelines* apply here as well.

 ## Demo Fulfilment Guidelines
 If you have received a POV demo request, regardless of its type - you must follow the steps below.